-The PreACT is an exam administered to students in grade 10 to help predict performance on the ACT test the following year.
-The results from this exam will help educators make instructional decisions for students that will better prepare them for the ACT.
+The PreACT is an exam administered to Students in grade 10 to help predict performance on the ACT test the following year.
+The results from this exam will help educators make instructional decisions for Students that will better prepare them for the ACT.

 The ACT is an exam used by colleges and universities to make admissions decisions.
-ACT measures a high school student's readiness for college and provides colleges with one common data point that can be used to compare all applicants.
-Students may participate in the state-funded administration of the ACT during the spring of their junior year.
-IDEA will register all students and request applicable accommodations for eligible students.
+ACT measures a high school Student's readiness for college and provides colleges with one common data point that can be used to compare all applicants.
+The ACT is administered district-wide once a year on a predetermined date selected by ACT.
+At IDEA, the ACT will be administered to Students in grades 11 and 12.
+One administration of the ACT Student state-funded, while the other is IDEA - Funded.
+IDEA will register all Students and request applicable accommodations for eligible Students.